United Hospital Limited

-United Hospital Limited (ইউনাইটেড হাসপাতাল লিমিটেড) is a private hospital in Gulshan Thana, Dhaka, Bangladesh.
-Mohammad Faizur Rahman is the Managing Director and CEO of the hospital.
-United Hospital Limited along with Evercare Hospital Dhaka and Square Hospital are considered high end private hospitals.
+United Hospital Limited (ইউনাইটেড হাসপাতাল লিমিটেড) is a private hospital in Gulshan-2, Dhaka, Bangladesh.
+Mr. Malik Talha Ismail Bari is the Managing Director & CEO of United Hospital Limited.
+United Hospital Limited along with Evercare Hospital Dhaka are considered high end private hospitals.
+The hospital is accredited by Joint Commission International.

 History

-United Hospital Limited was originally called Continental Hospital and was established in the mid 1980s.
+The hospital was conceptualized in the mid-1980s under the name Continental Hospital.

+It sits on a 6 acre site on the west shore of Gulshan Lake in Dhaka.
+By 1997, Indian architects C P Kukreja and Associates had produced a design consisting of two square blocks, the northern one smaller than the southern one because the site tapers to the north.
+The blocks are rotated roughly 45 degrees from the lake shore to afford lake views from two sides of each block.
+The two blocks, which nearly touch at one corner, are connected by an atrium.
+Each block has a basement and eight floors above ground.

 In 2004, Continental Hospital was purchased by a group of investors, led by United Group and later renamed to United Hospital Limited.
-It started its journey in August 2006.
+United Group signed agreements with Malaysian healthcare provider KPJ Healthcare in late 2004 to commission and manage the hospital.
+The 450 bed, 450,000 ft2 facility opened on 24 August 2006.

 On 11 January 2018, United Hospital was sued for dodging 210 million taka in taxes by the Anti-Corruption Commission.
 On 21 March 2018, United Hospital was fined for having expired medicine and reagents by a mobile court.
 Former Prime Minister, Khaleda Zia, who is imprisoned, has filed petition with the Bangladesh Sumpreme Court seeking treatment at United Hospital on 9 September 2018.

 The first ever endoscopic laser assisted surgery in Bangladesh was performed at United Hospital Limited on 8 November 2015.
-Radical Cystoprostatectomy with Orthotopic Neobladder Reconstruction Surgery was performed by Dr M A Zulkifl at United Hospital Limited on a 60 year old patient.
+Radical Cystoprostatectomy with Orthotopic Neobladder Reconstruction Surgery was performed by Dr M A Zulkifl at United Hospital Limited on a 60-year-old patient.
 Dr Ashim Kumar Sen Gupta successfully conducted the first chronomodulated chemotherapy on an elder patient with advanced colon cancer.
-United Hospital Limited successfully carried out the first Transcatheter Valve Implant operation of implanting the aortic valve of a patient on July 25.
+United Hospital Limited successfully carried out its first transcatheter aortic valve replacement on 25 July 2017.